sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-260/assignment-2.md

 The content should make sense and be of potential value to the (hypothetical) reader.

-- See: [Tony's "moodboard" on cards](https://acidtone.github.io/code-journal/#july-16th-2022) for some payout examples
+- See: [Tony's "moodboard" on cards](https://acidtone.github.io/code-journal/#july-16th-2022) for some layout examples

 **Note: you will _NOT_ need the full information for this assignment.
 Only content needed to build your card is required.**